 Like the women in Hidden Figures, keep going, don’t give up, don’t wait to be given permission and dare to be the first.

 In other words, instead of waiting for a role model, you become the role model.
-As a result, you’ll be inspiring others to go after their goals and dreams.
+As a result, you’ll be inspiring others to go after their own goals.

-I’d like to end by inviting you to ponder this question: who do you want to come up to you one day and say, “Thank you for showing me it was possible”?
+I’d like to end by inviting you to ponder this question: If people came up and said, “Thank you for showing me it was possible”, what would that be?

 Write and share your thoughts with me here.